SaschaZeGerman/loginbuddy-test/README.md

 The differences to 'real life' setups are these:
 - `loginbuddy-sidecar`: the compose file exposes all ports of this container.
 This is required to connect from outside the docker network (SOAPUI).
-Since loginbuddy-sidecar would usually be launched with a container that leverages it, that container would be part of the same network and therefore could access it via port 444 without having to expose it!
+Since loginbuddy-sidecar would usually be launched in conjunction with a container that leverages it, that container would be part of the same network and therefore could access it via port 444 without having to expose it!
-- `loginbuddy-oidcdr`: when this container launches it imports the SSL certificate of demoserver.loginbuddy.net.
+- `loginbuddy-oidcdr`: when this container launches, it imports the SSL certificate of demoserver.loginbuddy.net.
 This is required because self-signed certificates are not accepted by default and tests would fail
 - `demoserver.loginbuddy.net`: when creating its DN for the self-signed certificate, it also includes 'loginbuddy-demoserver' as SAN name.
 This helps with DNS naming issues that arise from SOAPUI being outside of the docker network and the other containers being part of it